marcianohaf/FS25_ContractBoost/README.md

 ## Detailed Configuration Instructions

-**Contract Boost** is entirely controlled by a configuration file that is copied into your `modSettings/` folder on first usage.
+**Contract Boost** is entirely controlled by a named configuration file (`ContractBoost.xml`) that is copied into your `modSettings/` folder on first usage.
 The file is located in the same folder that your `savegame##` folder is located, roughly here:

 `/FarmingSimulator2025/modSettings/ContractBoost.xml`